Use external Elasticsearch for Orchestration Cluster with Helm

 enabled: false

-For more details on index prefix configuration, including Optimize-specific settings, see Prefix Elasticsearch/OpenSearch indices.
+For more details on index prefix configuration, including Optimize-specific settings when Optimize is enabled, see prefix Elasticsearch/OpenSearch indices.

 Troubleshooting